Morral affair: Ferrer

 International pressure also played a major role in his release.
 Anarchists and rationalists likened his treatment to another Spanish Inquisition.
 While Ferrer was jailed, the republican Alejandro Lerroux oversaw the estate and with the funds started periodicals dedicated to Ferrer and Nakens' release.
-But while Emma Goldman proclaimed that Ferrer was known for his aversion to political violence, the historian Paul Avrich has countered that Ferrer was a militant anarchist, proponent of direct action, and cognizant of the political importance of violence.

 Historians have disagreed on Ferrer's role in the regicide attempt.
+While Emma Goldman proclaimed that Ferrer was known for his aversion to political violence, the historian Paul Avrich has countered that Ferrer was a militant anarchist, proponent of direct action, and cognizant of the political importance of violence.
 The Oxford University historian Joaquín Romero Maura concluded, based on Spanish and French police official records, that Ferrer had provided the funds and explosives as the mastermind of both bombing attempts who sought to foment a revolution.
-His analysis, however, took these police documents at face value when such official narratives are notorious for their fabrications from vindictive informants and conceited reporters.
+But Avrich argues that his analysis took these police documents at face value when such official narratives are notorious for their fabrications from vindictive informants and conceited reporters.
 In this case, the police had already proven their opposition to Ferrer by twice attempting to implicate Ferrer prior to the Alfonso XIII bombings, both times unsuccessfully.
 In addition, Romero Maura's same documents (and others since lost) had been insufficient at Ferrer's trial.
 Ferrer had, however, introduced Morral to Barcelonean radicals, such as Lerroux.
 Some evidence suggests that Ferrer introduced Morral to a bomb expert, and that both Ferrer and Lerroux plotted a regicide to destabilize the administration and cause a revolution.
 Morral also had access to the school's vast collection of revolutionary propaganda.
 "Barring the discovery of conclusive evidence," historian Paul Avrich wrote, "Ferrer's role in the Morral affair must remain an open question."

 Ferrer's school was a casualty of the Morral affair, closed by the government within weeks of his arrest.
 Multiple conservative deputies of the Spanish parliament additionally petitioned to close all secular schools but were denied.

 Despite Ferrer's acquittal, the police continued to believe he was guilty.
 Ferrer continued his advocacy for rational education and syndicalist causes following his release in June 1907 but was arrested and charged in August 1909 with leading the week of protest and insurrection known as Tragic Week.
 Though he likely participated in its events, he was not its mastermind.
 The ensuing trial, which would culminate in his death by firing squad, is remembered as a show trial by a kangaroo court, or as the historian Paul Avrich later summarized the case, "judicial murder": a successful attempt to quell an agitator whose ideas were dangerous to the status quo, as retribution for not convicting him in the Morral affair.